Sare, Pyrénées-Atlantiques

 Sare ([saʁ]; Sara) is a village and a commune in the Pyrénées-Atlantiques department in south-western France on the border with Spain.
 It is part of the traditional Basque province of Labourd.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 The commune is backed by the Pyrenees mountain range, which forms a basin around the village open to the east and the north.
 Its geological history explains the formation of caves that were occupied by the Aurignacian.
 The Bronze Age left a number of funerary monuments on the slopes and mountain plateaus of the region.

 It is located some 15 km to the east of Saint-Jean-de-Luz and the Bay of Biscay, in the western foothills of the Pyrenees.